 An estimated 5 to 12% of adults in the United States suffer from TMJ, according to the National Institute of Dental and Craniofacial Research.
 At the TMJ Orofacial Disorders Center in Seattle, skilled dentist and TMJ and orofacial pain specialist, Jason Pehling, DDS, MS, knows that TMJ isn’t just a painful jaw.
 TMJ often involves frustrating headaches, ear symptoms, jaw popping and neck pain hampering your daily life.
-Dr. Pehling and the compassionate medical professionals offer solutions to help you find relief.
-Call the office or use the online scheduling tool.
+Drs.
+Pehling and Gupta and the compassionate medical professionals offer solutions to help you find relief.
+Call the office for your specialty appointment.

 The medical condition TMJ (temporomandibular joint disorder) involves problems with your temporomandibular joint.